missingno15/ruby_problems/README.md

 ## 1. Method One

 Fork the repo, clone it to your desktop, do a problem and submit it by pushing your solution to your forked repository and then doing a pull request.
-DO NOT MERGE OR I WILL DO MEAN THINGS TO YOU.

 ## 2. Method Two